 Deadlines work very well in the world of marketing.
 So instead of showing your customers an offer that runs forever, you may add expiry to it.
 Some landing pages even feature a countdown timer that shows how many hours or days are left for the offer to run out.

-Creating a sense of urgency is hike likely to get the customers to act instantly.
-It is also a great way to convert the fence-sitters, who are undecided about whether to buy or not.
+Creating a sense of urgency is likely to get the customers to act instantly.
+It is also a wonderful way to convert the fence-sitters, who are undecided about whether to buy or not.

 10. Add Social Proof